 From 1984-2005, the two trails (N/S and E/W) closest to an observed individual were used as coordinates to record its location.
 Four combinations of coordinates are possible within a given quadrat.
 For example, if an individual was observed between BI and BII, and between N and RW, depending on its proximity to those trails its location was recorded as: NBI, WN; or SBII, WN; or NBI, ERW; or SBII, ERW.
-From 2005, GPS coordinates were used to record individual (and group) locations.
+From 2005, GPS coordinates were used to record the longitude and latitude of individual (and group) locations.
+Trail coordinates for prior years were then retroactively expressed as longitude and latitude as well.
+Table E records first and last sightings of groups, by longitude and latitude, and by trail coordinates.
+Table H records monthly census group locations by longitude and latitude only.